awsdocs/amazon-ecs-developer-guide/doc_source/wfsx-volumes.md

   }
   ```

-The `credentialsParameter` in the task definition `FSxWindowsFileServerVolumeConfiguration` parameter will hold either the secret ARN or the AWS Systems Manager parameter ARN\.
-For more information, see [What is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *Secrets Manager User Guide* and [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) from the *AWS Systems Manager User Guide*\.
+The `credentialsParameter` in the task definition `FSxWindowsFileServerVolumeConfiguration` parameter will hold either the secret ARN or the Systems Manager parameter ARN\.
+For more information, see [What is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *Secrets Manager User Guide* and [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) from the *Systems Manager User Guide*\.